-Some users say this product is less than 20" tall, so use caution with thicker mattresses.
+Some users say this product is less than 20 inches tall, so use caution with thicker mattresses.

 Secure, stays in place.
 Slides under mattress when not in use.
 All-steel construction.
-Measures 54" L x 20" H. No-tool assembly.
+No-tool assembly.
 For use with mattress and box spring.
 Prevents gaps between rail and mattress.
 Rail slides under the mattress when not in use.
 Wash cover with a damp cloth and soap.
 Intended for mattress sizes up to queen, but customers have used it for king beds as well.

 Installation instructions may be vague, so be sure to check the video instructions on Regalo's website.